idil-m/tinyapp/README.md

 ###  **Instructions**

-*
-1. Create an account with a valid email address e.g(user@example.com) and with a password 2.Proceed to Login
+- Create an account with a valid email address e.g(user@example.com) and with a password
+- Proceed to Login
-3.To create a new shorten url, please click "Shorten a new URL" 4.Enter URL and click 'Submit'
+- To create a new shorten url, please click "Shorten a new URL"
+- Enter URL and click 'Submit'
-5. A new Short Url Id will generate.
+- A new Short Url Id will generate.

 ### **Features**